Jchase2/simple-pass-manager/README.md

 ##How to:

-Basically, you just create a gpg encrypted file with sections.
+Create a password file with sections identified by headers.
-For example, if you wanted a section of "Forum Passwords", just do something like this:

-====Forum Passwords=====
+For example:

+=== Email ==

+email:pass

+=== END ===

-When you run the script, it will ask you to specify the gpg file of the script, ask for the password, decrypt it, prompt for a header to search for, output everything after ====Forum Passwords==== but before "END", and output it.
+When you run the script, it will ask you to specify the gpg file of the script, then invoke gpg to decrypt it.
+After that, it will prompt you to check weather you want to search for a specific line to print, or a section.
+If you select 's' for a single line, you type the first name in the line, for example "email", and it'll print the whole line.
+If you select 'h' for header, then it will print the entire section.

-So put all your passwords inbetween blocks of whatever header you want, and wil remember to search for, and the END keyword.
-You can easily read the code and modify it to use a different end keyword or symbols or w/e.
+The end of a section should be delimited with END.
+You can edit the script to change the end delimiter.

 ## Planned Changes
 I'll probably keep adding features to this as time goes on.
 Any pull requests are welcomed.
 Planned features:

 * Create an encrypted file.
-* Support for username:password delimited single line output from file.
 * Adding and removing passwords to sections.